"Market Intelligence that Adds Flavour to Your Success"

 Based on source the market is segmented into organic and conventional.

-The conventional sector led the global fresh produce market in 2024.
+The conventional segment is expected to lead the market, contributing 89.32% globally in 2026.
 Conventional fresh produce is more economical as compared to organic produce owing to efficient farming practices, lower production costs, and higher yields.
 Moreover, regular produce is widely available throughout the year, unlike organic supply, which faces supply and seasonal limitations.

 The organic sector will exhibit the highest CAGR of 5.77% over the forecast period.
 Compared to conventional fresh produce, organic items are minimally exposed to artificial chemicals or herbicides and locally grown, which is a major reason consumers choose organic items.
 Moreover, it has superior quality and taste, which supports repeat purchasing.